PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 19:45:14
+Last updated: 2024-04-05 19:45:47
-Random Quote: I am IRONBORN!
-I laugh at death.  -  Victarion Greyjoy
+Random Quote: I've been dreaming of that since I was five.
+Well, that and my own operational Death Star. - Barney Stinson